ElfYet/Desmos-Testing/README.md

 ## Usage
 Once you have installed the necessary packages, simply run the ```testng.xml``` file.

-## What's Tested?
-This project was designed to test the functionality of several typical graphing calculator functions, including:
-- Simple arithmetic (*, /, +, and -)
-- Advanced arithmetic (Σ, and ∏)
-- Trigonometric functions (sin, cos, and tan)
-- Graphing

-It also tests Desmos exclusive functionality such as:
-- Image uploading
-- On-screen keyboard typing
-- Graph interaction
-- Setting manipulation

 ## License
 ### The MIT License (MIT)